aloutfi/aloutfi/README.md

 - 🌱 I’m currently learning Google Cloud Platform and Kubernetes
 - 🤔 I’m looking for help with: Learning more about Kubernetes
 - 💬 Ask me about: Software Architecture is pretty interesting to me.
 That said, ask me about anything.
 Either I know the answer or I'll have a good idea about how to find it.
-- ⚡ Fun fact: I graduated with a Master's in Software Engineering last May.
+- ⚡ Fun fact: I graduated with a Master's in Software Engineering in May of 2021.